merenlab/merenlab.org/data/micr-obs-future/index.md

    --keep-going"
 ```

-Check if there are any errors in the log files
+Following the download, we searched for the mention of any errors in the log files to see if everything went as expected.
 ```
 grep -i ERROR sra_download_*.log
 ```

-Check if there is a file for each accession number in the .txt
+We additionally used this script to check if there is a file for each accession number in the `SRA_accession_list.txt`s.
 ```
 nano check_fastq_files.sh
 ```